MaastrichtU-BISS/interview-api/README.md

 ## Running the server

-First of all, `git pull` this repository, or download (and unzip) the code from the green 'Code' button.
+First of all, `git clone` this repository, or download (and unzip) the code from the green 'Code' button.
 Then open a shell or CMD session and navigate to the folder containing these files.

 ### Running the server using Docker